-I particularly like this piece of music, both from a personal preference, and also from the point of view that the pace, or tempo, of the track slows down the further you go into it, which helps take you into a more relaxed state of mind.
+I particularly like this piece of music, both from a personal point of view, and also from the point of view that the tempo of the track slows down as the track progresses.
+This helps take you into a deeper, more relaxed, state of mind.

-If your question is not answered on this FAQ page, and there is no joy using the search box at the top of this page, then either send me an email at email@example.com or, submit your question to me, in the box below:
+If your question is not answered on this FAQ page, then please either send me an email at email@example.com or, submit your question, in the box below: